MattiasAsplund/backup_restore/README.md

 #Overview of backup_restore

-backup_restore works between supported RDBMS:es (at least in theory :-)
+My goal in writing backup_restore is to learn more about database servers and to make it simple to transfer data between different servers.

+One aspect that I like about backup_restore, is that most of it is written in declarative languages (XML/XSLT/SQL) which makes it easy to inspect and modify without having to load up a complex development environment.

+backup_restore will work at least on MSSQL/Sqlite/MySQL/MariaDB/PostgreSQL with possibly more to follow.

-## Backing up a MySQL and restoring it to PostgreSQL!
+## Backing up and restoring between any of MSSQL/Sqlite/MySQL/PostgreSQL

-- . /copydb.sh mysql://root.Pa$$w0rd/f1db psql://postgres.Pa$$w0rd/f1db

-### Extract a database definition from a MySQL database:

-- mysql -u root -p'Pa$$w0rd' -D f1db -N < mysql/exportdefinition.sql > output/f1db.xml

-### Generate a database creation script for PostgreSQL:

-- xsltproc createtables.xslt test.xml > test.psql

-### Create an empty destination database in PostgreSQL

-- psql -U postgres -p Pa$$w0rd -e "CREATE DATABASE f1db"

-### Run the database creation script

-- psql -U postgres -p Pass$w0rd -d f1db < test.psql

-### Create a shell script that exports the MySQL tables:
+- Create a configuration file (see samples folder)

-- xsltproc --stringparam u root --stringparam p 'Pa$$w0rd' mysql/export.xslt output/employees.xml > output/export.sh
+- xsltproc copydb.xslt configfile.xml > \copydb.cmd

-### Run the shell script

-- . ./export.sh
+- output\copydb.cmd

-### Create a SQL script that imports all tables at once:

-- xsltproc psql/import.xslt output/test.xml > output/import.psql

-### Perform the import:

-- psql -U postgres -d thedb < import.psql

-### Apply all contraints

-## Congratulations, you have migrated a MySQL database to PostgreSQL!
+## Congratulations, you have migrated a database between two RDBMS:es!